polarity/polarity-music-tools/README.md

-# polarity-music-presets
+# polarity music tools

-some presets for everyone
+some presets, sounds & projects  for everyone